Skip to content

 IMG_4513

 One of many traditional wine distilleries in Porto.
 Well, that is not entirely correct.
-Actually the distilleries are on the other side of the river in Gaia.
-On paper it is an independent city but most consider it part of Porto anyway (and the wine is called portwine in the end isn’t it?).
+The distilleries are on the other side of the river in Gaia.
+On paper, it is an independent city, but most consider it part of Porto anyway (and the wine is called port wine in the end, isn’t it?).

 IMG_4536

-Let’s stay with food 🙂 Usually I don’t like food pictures – we see enough of them in advertisement and they make hungry – but unfortunately I guess I have to make you hungry right now.
-Because I feel like a Portugal recapture could not be complete without a picture of a gorgeous gargantuan amazing good deadly Francesinha.
+Let’s stay with food 🙂 Usually, I don’t like food pictures – we see enough of them in advertisements, and they make you hungry – but unfortunately, I guess I have to make you hungry right now.
+Because I feel like a Portugal recapture could not be complete without a picture of a gorgeous, gargantuan, excellent, good, deadly Francesinha.

 So what is it?
-It is a toast with different kind of meat in a cheese crust dunked into tomato / wine sauce (with about 2331859 calories).
-I’ve never heard of it before and the story behind of it is kind of great: In the fabulous 1920s there was once a man from Portugal traveling to Paris liking all the beautiful girls there (get it).
-That was a contrast for him as he only knew the not so outgoing (very catholic country) and very thin Portuguese girls.
+It is a toast with different kinds of meat in a cheese crust dunked into tomato/wine sauce (with about 2331859 calories).
+I’ve never heard of it before, and the story behind it is kind of great: In the fabulous 1920s, a man from Portugal once traveled to Paris and liked all the beautiful girls there (get it).
+That was a contrast for him as he only knew the not-so-outgoing (very catholic country) and skinny Portuguese girls.
 So he invented the Francesinha – small French – to make the Portuguese girls gain some weight and make them all hot 🙂 I guess it worked out quite well.

 IMG_4350

-In the background you see the bridge of the 25 of April in Lisboa.
-It is a magnificent bridge and I talked already about it in a previous post.
+In the background, you see the bridge on April 25 in Lisboa.
+It is a magnificent bridge, which I discussed in a previous post.
 I guess the view speaks for itself.